-David Dodge and Alfred Hitchcock had differing views on the character of John Robie, aka The Cat, and hero of To Catch a Thief.
-Dodge’s character is the thirty-four years and plump; for his film, Hitchcock’s Robie is Cary Grant and his love interest Francis Stevens is Grace Kelly.
+David Dodge and Alfred Hitchcock had differing views about John Robie, the Cat, the protagonist of To Catch a Thief.
+Dodge’s character is thirty-four years old and plump.
+Hitchcock’s Robie is Cary Grant, and his love interest Francis Stevens is Grace Kelly.

 There isn’t a picnic in David Dodge’s novel, but Hitchcock thought it was necessary for action and local color.
 It’s a remarkable picnic that begins as a reckless motorcar ride and ends when Francis Stevens attempts to seduce Robie.
 Joh Michael Hayes’ sparkling dialog of sexual innuendos sets the tone perfectly.
 So once Robie, who has nerves of steel, regains control of his equilibrium, Stevens unpacks a wicker and offers Robie some chicken: “Do you want a leg or a breast?” she asks.
 Delicately sensing the innuendo, Robie answers, “You make the choice.”
 And when Francis gives him a leg, Robie eats so daintily that it might as well be made of nitroglycerine.